Phi Lambda Phi Alumnae Association

 Section III: Qualifications for Office

-The candidates for elected offices of the Executive Board must be active members in good standing of the PLPAA.
-Appointed members of the Executive Board must be active members in good standing.
+The candidates for elected offices of the Executive Board must be supporting members in good standing of the PLPAA.
+Appointed members of the Executive Board must be supporting members in good standing.
 Each member of the Executive Board may hold only one elected office at a time.

 Section IV: Vacancies